gcl8a/mqtt/README.md

 The examples demonstrate the workflow shown below.
 Call `sendMessage(topic, message)` from a Romi/Leonardo to send a message.
 The example code for the ESP32 will prepend the team name to the topic. **See the readme files in the example folders for additional chip-specific information.**

-The ESP32 example will subscribe to all messages that have the team number as the root topic and pass messages on to the Romi.
+The ESP32 example will subscribe to all messages on the root topic and pass messages on to the Romi.
 It is up to the user to create a means of handling messages received.
+The figure below shows a `teamN` topic -- ignore that.

 If your Romi/Leonardo is running at 5V (the default), **you must use a level shifter to drop the voltage from the `TX` on the Romi to the `RX` on the ESP32.** See the readme's in the specific examples for more information.